An Accurate and Fully-Automated Ensemble Model for Weekly Time Series Forecasting: Results and Discussion

-Table \ref{tab:lasso_weights} shows the base model weights chosen by LR\_S\_Log\_Forecasts across all datasets.
-TBATS is the best performing base model for M4, and RNN is the best performing base model for NN5 and Kaggle web traffic datasets.
-LR\_S\_Log\_Forecasts has also assigned the highest weights for the corresponding base models with those datasets and it shows our model has the capability of identifying the best base models that should be used for combining.
-Furthermore, the method also fully discards some of the base models, when computing the forecasts for Kaggle web traffic, Ausgrid, traffic and solar datasets.
+Table \ref{tab:lasso_weights} shows the base model weights chosen by our best stacking-based forecast combination approach, Stack\_LR\_S\_Log\_WeekSel across all datasets.
+TBATS is the best performing base model for M4, and RNN is the best performing base model for the NN5, Kaggle web traffic and Dominick datasets.
+Stack\_LR\_S\_Log\_WeekSel has also assigned the highest weights for the corresponding base models with those datasets and it shows this model has the capability of identifying the best base models that should be used for combining.
+Furthermore, the method also fully discards some of the base models, when computing the forecasts for Kaggle web traffic, Ausgrid, Traffic, Solar and Dominick datasets.
 Combining only the best base models while discarding the less important ones is a major benefit of using lasso regression for combining forecasts.